 With penetrating injuries, the location of the wound (whether in the upper or mid part of the abdomen, back, or flank) may help doctors determine whether the kidney is involved.

 Adults who have mild symptoms, without an abnormally low blood pressure, and blood in the urine that is visible only with a microscope probably have a minor injury that will heal on its own.
 Further tests are usually not needed.
-For children, and for adults in whom doctors suspect a more serious injury, computed tomography (CT) with radiopaque contrast agent, a liquid that is visible on x-rays, should be done.
+For children, and for adults in whom doctors suspect a more serious injury, computed tomography Computed tomography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more (CT) with radiopaque contrast agent X-rays with a radiopaque contrast agent X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more , a liquid that is visible on x-rays, should be done.

-For minor kidney injuries, careful control of fluid intake and bed rest are often the only treatment needed because these measures allow the kidney to heal itself.
+People with minor injuries can often recover at home.
+For other minor kidney injuries, observation in the hospital allows for careful control of fluid intake and bed rest and are often the only treatment needed because these measures allow the kidney to heal itself.
 For more serious injuries, treatment begins with steps to control blood loss and to prevent shock.
 Fluids and sometimes blood are given intravenously to help keep blood pressure within a normal range and stimulate urine production.

-Only serious blunt injuries, such as when the kidney is bleeding persistently, is surrounded by a blood clot that is expanding, or is torn from its attachments to blood vessels, require surgical repair.
+Only serious blunt injuries (such as when the kidney is bleeding persistently, is surrounded by a blood clot that is expanding, or is torn from its attachments to blood vessels) require surgical repair.
 Alternatively, some of these injuries can be managed with arterial embolization, in which doctors pass a catheter through a blood vessel in the upper thigh into the bleeding kidney vessel.
 When the catheter is at the bleeding site, doctors inject a substance or a wire coil to block the blood vessel and thereby stop the bleeding (embolization).
 Serious penetrating injuries similarly require surgical repair.
-Rarely, the injured kidney needs to be removed.
+Sometimes the injured kidney needs to be removed.

 Most people recover from even serious kidney injuries, provided the injuries are diagnosed and treated promptly.
-Chronic kidney disease, when it develops, may require lifelong treatment.
-Other complications of kidney injuries that require treatment include delayed bleeding, infection, and high blood pressure.
+Chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Major causes are diabetes and high blood pressure... read more , when it develops, may require lifelong treatment.
+Other complications of kidney injuries that require treatment include delayed bleeding, infection, arteriovenous fistula (which is an abnormal communication between a small artery and vein within the kidney) and high blood pressure.